Fixed Points of Parking Functions: A New Characterization of Parking Words

-\begin{proof} We show that repeated application of $\w$ sends some point to infinity.
-Since $\w$ only decreases the distance between two points, this implies that every point is sent to infinity, so that $\w$ has no fixed points.
+\begin{proof} It suffices to argue for $V_t^m$ for $t=0$.
+We show that repeated application of $\w$ sends the last coordinate of any point to infinity.
 Suppose that $\w \in [m]^n \setminus \Park_m^n$ is not a parking function because it has too many numbers that are at least $k$, and choose $k$ maximal.
-Let be a vector with sum 0.
+Let be a vector with sum $0$.
 We claim that the result of applying $\w$ to $\xx$ has the effect of increasing the difference between the average value of $x_k,\dots,x_{m-1}$ and the average value of $x_0,\dots,x_{k-1}$ by a fixed quantity.
-Thus, after enough applications of $\w$, the value of $x_m$ will be arbitrarily large.
+Thus, after enough applications of $\w$, the value of $x_{m-1}$ will be arbitrarily large.

 In the course of applying $\w$ to $\xx$ there are two ways that the difference between the average value of $x_0,\dots,x_{k-1}$ and the average value of $x_{k},\dots,x_{m-1}$ changes.
 One is as a result of adding $m$ to an entry corresponding to an element of $\w$.
 By the assumption on $\w$, these steps have the property that, on average, a more than proportionate number of these steps are applied to the entries $x_k,\dots,x_{m-1}$, which therefore increases the difference between the average values by a fixed positive amount.
 The other way that the difference between the averages increases is in the resort step.
 If an element in $x_1,\dots,x_{k-1}$ is increased far enough that it moves into the top $m-k$ elements, then it is resorted into one of these positions.
 Whenever this happens, this also increases the difference between the average values. \end{proof}